davfaz70/sinatra-myapp/Readme.md

  use test
 ```

-Now we put into this db a new post
+Now we put into this db a new post:

 ```
  db.test.insert( {title: “shell”, body: “testing”} )